iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 # The PROV model

+> [!NOTE]
+> For developers and digital practitioners, a mapping between schema.org properties and Types to PROV terms is available in the [SSSOM](https://mapping-commons.github.io/sssom/) format, [here](https://github.com/iodepo/odis-arch/blob/master/resources/semantic-maps/schema-to-prov.sssom).

 The [PROV Model](https://dvcs.w3.org/hg/prov/raw-file/default/model/working-copy/prov-dm-issue-450.html) is a widely used model for encoding provenance information.
 We align the guidance here to this model as far as possible.
 At the time of writing, the 2013 specification of [PROV Model](http://www.w3.org/TR/2013/REC-prov-dm-20130430/) is the most current.
 A permalink to the latest version is available [here](http://www.w3.org/TR/prov-dm/).

 > [!WARNING]